Relational meetings are a common practice to help increase depth of relationship between people in an organization.

 - First and foremost, relational meetings are simply a chance to help people get to know each other better – – to help strengthen the relational culture within UUFR, the degree to which people at UUFR know and are known by many others.
 Organizations, including religious communities, with strong relational cultures, tend to be stronger organizations.

-- Third, while relational meetings are not primarily for volunteer leadership recruitment, they also help UUFR leaders get to know how others in the congregation might like to be more involved in UUFR or in ONE Wake activities in ways that fit with their own interests and values.
+- Third, while relational meetings are not primarily for volunteer leadership recruitment, they also help UUFR leaders get to know how others in the congregation might like to be more involved in UUFR in ways that fit with their own interests and values.

 To read a testimonial from a UUFR One Wake Organizing Team member about relational meetings, click here.